alXKl/taxonomy-editor/readme.md

 in the graph.\
 However, the system detects if a word-pair was already annotated with the same relation in the past and won't add it to the training data.
-Also, for non-directed relations the annotation word_1 - word_2 won't be considered for tarining if the annotation word_2 - word_1 is already present for this relation.
+Also, for non-directed relations the annotation word_1 - word_2 won't be considered for training, if the annotation word_2 - word_1 is already present for this relation.

-When learning the annotations for a specific relation type, or the whole batch at once, the respective data is cleared form the batch afterwards, allowing to add any kind of annotations again.
+When learning the annotations for a specific relation type, or the whole batch at once, the respective data is cleared from the batch afterwards, allowing to add any kind of annotations again.
 You can also clear the batch manually in the *Learning* panel anytime.

 The learning process used here is based on
 [Learning Semantic Hierarchies via Word Embeddings](https://www.researchgate.net/publication/270877882_Learning_Semantic_Hierarchies_via_Word_Embeddings).
-For every relation-type a **Projection Matrix** is initialized with normal distribution of zero and std 0.1.
+For every relation-type a **Projection Matrix Φ** is initialized with normal distribution of zero and std 0.1.
 With the provided training-data, the mean square error of
 ```console
 x Φ - y